Frequently Asked Questions

-The Village from the late 1980’s through 2008 has looked extensively at various upgrades to the Village's water production system including options for moving to lake water.
+The Village, from the late 1980s through 2008, has looked extensively at various upgrades to the Village's water production system, including options for moving to lake water.

 The Village Board and various commissions and committees reviewed options to move to lake water during the following periods.
 During each of these periods the community elected to continue using its aquifer system.

 How is the Village's water infrastructure funded?The Village operates using fund accounting.
-A fund is a self-balancing set of accounts, segregated for specific purposes in accordance with laws and regulations or special restrictions and limitations.Each fund has a distinct purpose, ranging from operating expenses to funding the various activities or capital project of the organization.
-Fund accounting is a system of accounting which emphasizes accountability rather than profitability and monies from various funds cannot be transferred to other funds.
+A fund is a self-balancing set of accounts, segregated for specific purposes in accordance with laws and regulations or special restrictions and limitations.Each fund has a distinct purpose, ranging from operating expenses to funding the various activities or capital projects of the organization.
+Fund accounting is a system of accounting which emphasizes accountability rather than profitability, and monies from various funds cannot be transferred to other funds.

-The water fund, which handles all of the Village's operational and capital expenses for water production and distribution is an enterprise fund.
-An enterprise fund establishes a separate accounting and financial reporting mechanism for municipal services for which a fee is charged in exchange for goods or services.
-Under enterprise accounting, the revenues in expenditures of services are separated into separate funds with its own financial statements, rather than commingled with the revenues and expenses of all other government activities.Water and sewer infrastructure has been funded by general obligation debt and low interest IEPA loans that are repaid through user charges from the enterprise fund.
+The water fund, which handles all of the Village's operational and capital expenses for water production and distribution, is an enterprise fund.
+An enterprise fund establishes a separate accounting and financial reporting mechanism for municipal services, for which a fee is charged in exchange for goods or services.
+Under enterprise accounting, the revenues in expenditures of services are separated into separate funds with their own financial statements, rather than commingled with the revenues and expenses of all other government activities.Water and sewer infrastructure has been funded by general obligation debt and low interest IEPA loans that are repaid through user charges from the enterprise fund.